 Our forests and natural resources are a way of life in Arizona.
 Rural Arizona is home to over nine million acres of United States Forest Service administered land, including much of Apache-Sitgreaves, Coconino, Coronado, Kaibab, Prescott, and Tonto National Forests.

 These ecosystems are suffocating under too many trees.
 Where we once had 10 to 25 trees per acre, we now have hundreds.
 These conditions have increased wildfire conditions.
 The frequency of fires, and the magnitude of the acreage burned, has exponentially increased since 1990.
-The five largest wildfires, Rodeo in 2002, Cave Creek in 2005, Willow in 2004, Aspen in 2003, and the recent Wallow Fire have all occurred in the last ten years.
+The five largest wildfires, Rodeo-Chediski in 2002, Cave Creek Complex in 2005, Willow in 2004, Horeshoe Two Fire in 2001 and the Wallow Fire in 2011 all occurred within the last two decades.
 Prior to 1990, the largest fire was the Carrizo fire in 1970 which burned just 57,000 acres.

 Thinning overgrown forests and removing hazardous fuels will create jobs and increase overall forest health.
-Unfortunately, extremist environmentalists fail to comprehend this fact and hold up important forest health management projects that would actually help reduce greenhouse gas emissions.
-Sound data from NASA has concluded that one catastrophic wildfire can emit more carbon emissions in a few days than total vehicle emissions in an entire state over the course of a year.
+Unfortunately, extremist environmentalists fail to comprehend this fact and hold up important forest health management projects that would actually help reduce greenhouse gas emissions and benefit the environment.